SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 }
 ```

-The final code should look similar to:
+Your code should now look similar to:

 ![Dependencies](./images/26.png)

-Now let's import the libraries in our code:
+2. Next, let's import these libraries for use.
+Add the code below to the Function:

 ```js
 const axios = require("axios");